codeballet/expensify-app/README.md

 `npm run build:prod`
 That command will generate `bundle.js` and `styles.css` files in the `public/dist` folder.
 The entire `public` folder may then be used for deployment to any service of your choice.

+## Credits
+A big thank you to Andrew Mead for teaching me how to use React!

 ## Licence
 MIT